nickyiliwang0000/h/NB-6.16-advanced-js-destructuring-mutability-and-purity.md

 You don't have to grab every item out of the array this one, only as many as you want to use.

-If you want to only grab say the third item in the array, you can add commas in to 'skip' items in the array, like so:
+If you want to only grab say the third item in the array, you can add commas in to skip items in the array, like so:

 ```javascript
 const toppings = ["pepperoni", "green pepper", "mushroom"];